tweag/nickel/doc/manual/contracts.md

 the individual fields will be accessed or exported.

 We proceed to the immediate checks.
 We first check if the value is a record and return `'Error {..}` otherwise.
-Then, we iterate over over all the record field names and check that each one is a sequence of digits.
+Then, we iterate over all the record field names and check that each one is a sequence of digits.
 We use a right fold because of its short-circuiting capabilities: as soon as an `'Error` is encountered, `fold_right` doesn't need to evaluate the rest and returns